 Step 2) Go to the Sound input & Output Device Chooser using the same browser in which you have installed the GNOME shell extensions in the Step (1).

 Step 3) Turn the slider to “ON” and install the extension.

-Step 7) Go ahead and plug in HDMI connection now and click on the Status bar.
-You should see the Audio Output HDMI profiles including Stereo, Surround 5.1, and Surround 7.1.
-You can simply select the profile to play the sound through HDMI.
+Step 7) Go ahead and plug in the HDMI connection now and click on the Status bar.
+You should see the Audio Output HDMI profiles, including Stereo, Surround 5.1, and Surround 7.1.
+You can select the profile to play the sound through HDMI.